kellington/facturel/README.md

 - Database location: User's app data directory
 - Optional CSV export for manual backup

+## Code Quality

+- As part of automated CI/CD, GitHub Actions are run
+- These include built-in checks such as Dependabot and CodeQL
+- There is also a Claude code review - that would require Anthropic credentials

 ## Building for Distribution

 ### Local Builds